FaraazArsath/FaraazArsath/README.md

 👨‍💻I constantly keep myself updated in AI by blogging, attending industry meetups, and participating in various events.

-🌍 I actively contribute to Omdena community projects, which allows me to collaborate with like-minded professionals and work on real-world challenges in the field of AI and data science. 🚀💡
+🌍I actively contribute to Omdena community projects and work on real-world challenges in the field of AI and data science. 🚀💡

 ---